stevehoover/RISC-V_MYTH_Workshop/README.md

 When you get stuck:

   1. Always check the LOG!
 Keep your log clean of errors (both SandPiper errors (blue) and Verilator errors (black)).
 In some cases we expect warnings (LOGIC_ERRORs) for signals that are "used but never assigned" where we want Makerchip to provide random input values.
-  1. Check the information below for course corrections, updated during the workshop.
-(Reload this page if it's been up for a while.)
+  1. Check the slide PDFs for any corrections, and check below for "Common Issues and Solutions".
   1. Review previous lectures.
   1. Follow conversation in Slack (https://risc-vmythworkshop.slack.com/home) to see if someone else encountered similar issues.
   1. Discuss the issue with your "Team" in Slack (if assigned).